Distilling human mobility models with symbolic regression: Introduction

-The recent availability of high-resolution mobility data from sources such as call detail records (CDR), real-time smartphone tracking, and social media check-ins\cite{BBG18,WKS19,PMS23} has offered unprecedented opportunities to investigate human mobility.
+The recent availability of high-resolution mobility data from sources such as call detail records (CDR), real-time smartphone tracking, and social media check-ins \citep{BBG18,WKS19,PMS23} has offered unprecedented opportunities to investigate human mobility.
 These datasets provide valuable insights into both routine commuting patterns and more sporadic travel behaviors.
-However, the high dimensionality and inherent noise in these datasets pose substantial challenges for model identification using traditional, intuition-based approaches\cite{Cran23}.
-This necessitates automated methods capable of leveraging large observational datasets to accelerate the discovery of accurate and generalizable models of human mobility.
+However, the high dimensionality and inherent noise in these datasets pose substantial challenges for model identification using traditional, intuition-based approaches \citep{Cran23}.
+This necessitates automated methods capable of leveraging large observational datasets to accelerate the discovery of accurate and interpretable models of human mobility.

-Here, we introduce a machine learning-based approach for discovering models of human mobility.
-Specifically, we use Symbolic Regression (SR)\cite{MaCa24}, a powerful technique that can uncover analytical expressions directly from data \cite{RPSP20,LiTe22,SVNG22,WTVN23,WSZ20,LWL23,GBG24,LLS24,LZW24,VeDo22}.
-Unlike traditional regression methods, SR does not assume a pre-specified function forms.
-Instead, it learns both the function structure and the associated parameters\cite{LCOB21}.
-This flexibility enables the discovery of novel scientific laws\cite{CBB20} and provides insights into the underlying mechanisms of complex phenomena.
-Moreover, SR has shown the ability to produce more generalizable models than other machine learning techniques, such as neural networks\cite{VNAAG21, LJC23}, due to its inherent preference for simpler, more compact expressions.
+The endeavor to build symbolic mobility models automatically dates back to \citet{Open88} and \citet{Dip98}.
+Nevertheless, the potential of this paradigm was not fully realized due to inefficient mobility data and limitations in model optimization methods at that time.
+Without proper regularization of model complexity, the discovered expressions are lengthy and difficult to interpret.
+Nowadays, Symbolic Regression (SR) has emerged as a powerful technique to uncover analytical expressions directly from data \citep{MaCa24}, with applications in diverse scientific disciplines \citep{RPSP20,WSZ20,WTVN23,LZW24,VeDo22,LLS24}.
+SR learns both the function structure and the associated parameters, relieving the need to specify the function form \emph{a priori} \citep{LCOB21}.
+This flexibility enables the discovery of novel scientific laws and provides insights into the underlying mechanisms of complex phenomena \citep{CBB20}.
+Moreover, SR has shown the ability to produce more generalizable models than other machine learning techniques, such as neural networks, due to its inherent preference for simpler, more compact expressions \citep{VNAAG21, LJC23, CTDM25}.